Cinema Tropical

-Cinema Tropical is a 501(c)(3) non-profit organization dedicated to the distribution, programming and promotion of Latin American cinema in the United States.
+Cinema Tropical is a 501(c)(3) non-profit organization dedicated to the distribution, programming and promotion of South American and Latino cinema in the United States.

 The non-profit company was co-founded by Carlos A. Gutiérrez and Monika Wagenberg in 2001.

 The company serves as a distributor and acquires Latin American films and helps its directors and producers gain national exposure in theaters, institutions, and film festivals.

 It also curates special series and retrospectives for theaters, institutions, and film festivals.

 The Cinema Tropical Film Series

-The Cinema Tropical Film Series features one recent Latin American film every month at venues throughout the United States.
+The Cinema Tropical Film Series features one recent South American or Latin American film every month at venues throughout the United States.
 As of February 2007 the series travels to 12 highly prominent theatres and cultural institutions.
 The series is currently divided among the following three regions: